derrickfurtado/wabbit/README.md

 - ✅ Create tasks for email, call, or general for each job
 - ✅ Have time dependency associated with all tasks

 Future State:
-- Add resume link to database for job
+- 🚨 Add resume link to database for job
     - show a link to resume on job_details
 - Add note taking section for events/contacts
+- Add new table to show Referrals (Name, LinkedIn, Email, Phone)
+- 🚨 Add analytics page that show application, interview, offer, and rejection rates.
+- Make responsive for mobile and tablets

 - Trigger notifications based on time frame: (following is a general timeline)
     - Create job as favorite, but have not applied yet ==> 24 hours - automate email to user (E2U) to demand call-2-action (CTA) apply for this job
     - Job applied